fiseni/Pozitron.Extensions.MediatR/README.md

 });
 ```

 Alternatively, use the `AddExtendedMediatR` extension.
-This extension will always set the MediatorImplementationType to ExtendedMediator.
+This extension will set the correct type for you.
 ```csharp
 builder.Services.AddExtendedMediatR(cfg =>
 {